cjdbarlow/Part-One/management_of_poisoning.md

 * **Supportive care**
 * **Investigations**
     * ECG
-    * Invasive monitoring may be required in haemodynamics are unstable.
+    * Invasive monitoring may be required if haemodynamics are unstable.
     * Drug levels